rajeshr264/k3s-puppet/README.md

   installation_method => 'binary',  # Use binary instead of script
 }
 ```

+#### Missing wget/curl Packages
+The module automatically installs `wget` and `curl` packages before attempting to download the K3S installation script.
+This resolves issues on minimal OS installations where these tools might not be pre-installed.

 #### Directory Permission Issues
 If you see "Cannot create /etc/rancher/k3s; parent directory /etc/rancher does not exist", ensure you're using the latest version of the module.
 This issue was resolved in recent versions.